Payments are divided into 3 categories:

 You may be granted an Urgent Needs Payment even if you are not normally eligible to receive assistance under the Supplementary Welfare Scheme.
 Payments are normally made to assist with immediate needs such as food, clothing in the aftermath of a fire or flood.
 Depending on your circumstances you may have to pay back all or part of what you have been paid, for example, if you are working or once an insurance claim has been settled.

 Supplementary Welfare Allowance is payable for as long as you satisfy the qualifying conditions.

-You can apply for Supplementary Welfare Allowance to the Community Welfare Officer (CWO) at your local Health Centre.
+You can apply for Supplementary Welfare Allowance to the Community Welfare Officer (CWO) at your local Health Centre or social welfare office.